WhatsApp Support Service

 If you're worried, the best thing to do is have a calm, open talk with your child, making sure to listen to whatever they have to say.
 Try not to be emotional or judgemental as this could ruin your chance to have an honest conversation.

-If you discover that your child is taking drugs
+If you find out your teen is taking drugs

 Don't panic: Although you may have a strong emotional reaction, shouting at your child is not going to help.
 Stay calm and remain open-minded.
 Don't just fire questions at them - make sure that you're listening to what your child has to say.
 Being able to communicate with your child will help to prevent and limit the problems caused by drug misuse.